Gesture-Tech/gesture-SSE-assessment/README.md

 #### Prompt

-Gesture plans to build a Reach360 BI Concierge Agent that:
+Design a conversational or interactive system that:

-Educates enterprise prospects about Reach360 in a conversational way
+- Educates users about a product or service

-Qualifies high-intent users and converts them into actionable sales leads
+- Identifies high-intent users and captures actionable signals

-Learns over time via experimentation and feedback loops
+- Improves over time based on usage and feedback

-Eventually integrates with REAL.AI for targeting and recommendations
+- Can integrate with external systems (e.g. CRM, analytics, internal tools)

-Your Task
+#### Your Task
 Provide a short written design covering:
+Architecture

-- Architecture
+- High-level system architecture

-- Core components (frontend, backend, AI layer, data storage)
+- Core components (frontend, backend, logic/AI layer, data storage)

-- How conversations are logged and reused
+- How interactions are logged and reused

-- How CRM integration would work (e.g., Zoho)
+- How external integrations would work

-- Experimentation & Measurement
+#### Experimentation & Measurement

-- How Reach360 BI Concierge Agent behavior would be tested and improved
+- How system behavior would be tested and improved over time
 - What metrics matter and why

-- How to avoid noisy or misleading experiments
+- How to avoid misleading or noisy experiments

-- Decision Logic
+#### Decision Logic

-- How free-text input maps to verticals and campaigns
+- How free-form user input maps to structured decisions

-- Rules vs models: where each makes sense
+- Rules vs models: where each is appropriate
 - How the system evolves safely over time

-- Tradeoffs & Risks
+#### Tradeoffs & Risks
 - Key technical risks
 - Product or data risks

-What you would explicitly not build in v1
+- What you would explicitly not build in v1

-#### Part 1 Deliverable: 2–4 pages of written explanation (bullets fine).
+#### Part 1 Deliverable:
+2–4 pages of written explanation (bullets are fine).
 Diagrams optional.

 #
 ## 🟧 PART 2 — TARGETED IMPLEMENTATION (Supporting Signal)